 Touch up any stain or paint as needed.
 Apply a thin coat of finishing wax.

-Electic modern style, with a touch of mid-century, light, airy, within budget and not at all ugly!
-I’d say this wall shelving unit is exactly what this space needed!
+Eclectic modern style, with a touch of mid-century, light, airy, within budget and not at all ugly!
+I’d say these DIY shelves are exactly what this space needed!

 Learn how you can achieve an eclectic modern living room style that oozes a relaxed and gathered vibe for around $100 with simple DIY projects.